bvbohnen/x4-projects/API Functions.md

     - Callback cue when the combo final key is repeated while held.
     - Repeat delay and rate depend on OS settings.
   * contexts
-    - List of strings, names of player contexts where the shortcut is valid.
+    - List of strings, names of player contexts where the action is valid.
     - If not given, defaults to "['flying']".
     - Valid contexts:
       * 'flying'